 The cache warmup system has two primary functions:

 The warmup system prepares optimized versions of your pages without having to wait for organic traffic.
-This is great because it helps you prepare your pages for visitors without relying on organic traffic.
+This is effective as it helps you prepare your pages for visitors without relying on organic traffic.